LuckyPray/DexKit/doc-source/src/en/guide/home.md

-# Introduce
+# Introduction

 > A high-performance runtime parsing library for dex implemented in C++, used for lookup of obfuscated classes,
-> methods, or properties.
+> methods, and properties.

 ## Supported functions